zhanghang1989/ResNet-Matconvnet/README.md

 	```

 ### Changes
+0. 05/02/2016:
+	- Added support official Matconvnet version.
-0. 05/02/2016: Added support for fine-tuning Pre-trained model.
+	- Added support for fine-tuning Pre-trained model.

 0. 04/27/2016: The code benefits from Hang Su's [implementation](https://github.com/suhangpro/matresnet).
 This re-implementation:
-	- added support for ImageNet experiments
+	- Added support for ImageNet experiments
-	- fixed bugs, and the models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).
+	- Fixed bugs, and the models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).